WA HACC transition

 On 1 February 2017, the Australian Government announced the transition of responsibilities for Western Australian (WA) Home and Community Care (HACC) services and specialist disability services for older people (aged 65 years and over and 50 years and over for Aboriginal and Torres Strait Islander people) to the Commonwealth.

-WA HACC services for older people will transition to the Commonwealth Home Support Programme (CHSP) from 1 July 2018.
-This will enable the Commonwealth to have full funding policy and operational responsibility for the delivery of aged care services nationally.
+WA HACC services for older people transitioned to the Commonwealth Home Support Programme (CHSP) on 1 July 2018.

-Two year funding agreements will be offered to eligible HACC service providers and assessment services in WA transitioning to the CHSP from 1 July 2018.
+Two year funding agreements were offered to eligible HACC service providers and assessment services in WA transitioning to the CHSP from 1 July 2018.

 WA HACC roadshow